tkn-tub/gr-gym/README.md

 env.close()

 ```
 ##### 2. Any Gnu Radio program be used as a Gym environment.
-This requires only to create a Python class derived from gnu_case class and to implement the following functions:
+This requires only to create a Python class derived from GrScenario class and to implement the following functions:
 ```
 def get_observation_space()
 def get_action_space()